 James T. Gillis, Director, President & Chief Executive Officer - Since 1985 Mr. Gillis has been the President of James T. Gillis Management Co.
 Inc., a private company which provides management services to public companies.
-He is the President and Chief Executive Officer of Navasota Resources Inc., President and Director of Cassidy Gold Corp. and a director of Datum Ventures Inc., a capital pool company under the policies of the TSX Venture Exchange and was previously a director of Clemson Resources Corp. (now known as Oyster Oil and Gas Ltd.) and a director of Audiotech Healthcare Corp.

-Christopher J. Wild, P.Eng, Director - Mr. Wild is currently a director of Cassidy Gold Corp. and a director, Vice President Exploration and Chief Operating Officer of Navasota Resources Inc. Mr. Wild is a Professional Engineer with over 30 years of experience in mining and mineral exploration in North and South America and Africa.
+Christopher J. Wild, P.Eng, Director - Mr. Wild is currently a director of Cassidy Gold Corp.
+Mr. Wild is a Professional Engineer with over 30 years of experience in mining and mineral exploration in North and South America and Africa.
 Mr. Wild earned a Bachelor of Applied Science degree from the University of British Columbia in 1984.
 He subsequently worked for a few major mining companies including Noranda and Minnova (Inmet Mining) before becoming Chief Mine Geologist at Goldstream Mine, north of Revelstoke and then Mount Polley Mine near Likely, British Columbia.
 Mr. Wild has spent the last 10+ years exploring and developing gold, bauxite, and uranium projects in West Africa.
 Recently, Mr. Wild was named Chief Geologist at KGHM International's Ajax Project, near Kamloops, British Columbia.

-Mr. Jeffrey Scott Ackert, Director and Vice-President, Exploration and Business Development - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
+Mr. Jeffrey Scott Ackert, Director - Mr. Ackert, a geologist, has been involved in gold exploration in Africa for over 10 years.
 Mr. Ackert has worked in Burkina Faso, Mali, Niger and Ghana in West Africa, and Tanzania and Kenya in East Africa.
 He has worked for several majors, including six years as a mine geologist at Barrick's Golden Patricia mine in Northern Ontario.
 Mr. Ackert held the positions of Vice-President of Exploration and Vice-President Technical Services for Orezone Resources Inc. until that company's sale to IAMGOLD.
+Recently, Mr. Ackert was appointed President and Chief Executive Officer for Carube Copper Corp.

-Marie Cupello, Corporate Secretary & Chief Financial Officer - Ms. Cupello has approximately 19 years of experience as a bookkeeper for a wide variety of companies including junior exploration companies, a management company, a non-profit society, among others.
-For the past nine years she has been head of the accounting department for a number of private companies and several publicly listed companies including Advance Gold Corp., Cassidy Gold Corp., and Navasota Resources Inc.
+Marie Cupello, Corporate Secretary & Chief Financial Officer - Ms. Cupello has approximately 20 years of experience as a bookkeeper for a wide variety of companies including junior exploration companies, a management company, a non-profit society, among others.
+For the past nine years she has been head of the accounting department for a number of private companies and several publicly listed companies.